Ryohei03/cc13-Polyglottal.predict-handwriting-number/README.md

 ## Installation
-The environment is assumed that "anaconda" and "Django" have already been installed.
+The environment is assumed that "Anaconda" and "Django" have already been installed.

 You can download a library.